johm/redemmas/bylaws.md

 Relationship of the Red Emma’s Collective to Red Emma’s LLC
 ===========================================================

-2. All assets of the collective will be legally held by the LLC.
-All debts of the collective will be legally in the name of the LLC.
-    Individual members of the LLC shall not be held liable as individuals for debts incurred by the LLC.
 3. All management decisions for the LLC are to be made by the Collective in accordance with the decision making structure outlined in this document.